-PowerCell is the parent company in a company group with one subsidiary in Germany.
+PowerCell is the parent company in a company group with two subsidiaries in Germany and China

 PowerCell currently has an organisation consisting of about 40 people.
-The management team consists of the CEO, the Vice President and CTO, the Director Sales & Aftermarket, the CFO with HR and IT-responsibily, the COO, the Director Product Development and the Director Marketing & Communications.
+The management team consists of the acting CEO also with the duties as CFO, the CTO, the Director Sales & Aftermarket, the acting COO & the Director Product Development.
 All central functions are located in Gothenburg, Sweden.

 Corporate governance and board representation

 PowerCell’s board and management team operate an active corporate governance policy, and the company’s larger shareholders are represented on the board.

 The Board of PowerCell has appointed an Audit Committee and a Remuneration Committee.
 The Audit Committee monitors the efficiency of the company’s risk management, internal control and internal audit.
 The Remuneration Committee prepares resolutions on issues relating to remuneration principles, terms and conditions, for the acting CEO and the management team.